Stella0A/STUDENT-STUDY-INSIGHTS/README.md

 # Student Study Insights - Case Study

 # Overview
+This project showcases my approach to analyzing lead data for an educational consultancy.
+As a Data Strategy Analyst, my goal is to identify the most requested subject areas, states, nationalities, study destinations, and source performance from the disqualified leads data.
+Also, I aim to recommend opportunities or strategies that could benefit the team.
-This project demonstrates my approach to analyzing lead data for an educational consultancy.
-The dataset and scenarios have been recreated for demonstration purposes and do not include any proprietary or confidential information.
+Please note that the dataset and scenarios have been recreated for demonstration purposes and do not include any proprietary or confidential information.

 # Dataset
 The dataset consists of 8 columns and 4382 rows: